 beneficial regarding information gathering, my biggest reason for choosing Flake E. is that I truly believe

 in what their global mission statement stands for as well as and what they have set out to accomplish.
+(XXX, I recommend that you work on introductions that are not so personal in nature.
+In business, I want to read facts rather than opinions.
+Let the facts compel me to also believe in the mission.)

 3.1.
 Company History: